IBM Cloud Docs

 To delete a toolchain:

-1. From the IBM Cloud console, click the menu icon hamburger icon, and select DevOps.
+1. From the IBM Cloud console, click the Menu icon hamburger icon > Platform Automation > Toolchains.
 On the Toolchains page, click the toolchain to delete.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click View toolchain.

-2. Click the Actions menu, then select Delete.
+2. Click the Actions menu, and select Delete.
 Deleting a toolchain removes all of its tool integrations, which might delete resources that are managed by those integrations.

 3. Confirm the deletion by typing the name of the toolchain and clicking Delete.